 - Child/teenager’s behaviour

 - Contact with children (separated couples or extended families)

 - Property settlement (separated couples)

 - Relationship breakdown

 Child Inclusive Practice (CIP)

-An evidenced based approach designed to hear the voices of children to ensure a child’s emotional needs are maintained post separation.
-Child Inclusive Practice is a safe environment facilitated by trained practitioners.
-Child Inclusive Practice is available to families with children aged 5 years and older.
+Child Inclusive Practice is an evidenced based approach designed to hear the voices of children to ensure a child’s emotional needs are maintained post separation.
+CIP is facilitated by trained practitioners, in a safe environment and is available to families with children aged 5 years and older.

 Our Consent Form

 $330.00 per child, per parent

 *Conflict Resolution Service Practitioners are approved to issue 60I Certificates